loadingplay/slate/source/includes/_cellars.md

 }
 ```

-This endpoint retrieves the respective result of adding stock to sendend vairant in cellar.
+This endpoint retrieves the respective result of adding stock to sendend variant in cellar.

 ### HTTP Request